discopop-project/discopop/docs/Tutorials/Configuration_Wizard.md

 This example will demonstrate all the required steps to setup the Configuration Wizard and analyze the provided example code for parallelization potential.

 ## Step 1: Execute the Wizard
-Following a successful [setup](../Setup.md), the Wizard module can be started using:
+Following a successful [manual setup](../Manual_Quickstart/Manual_Setup.md), the Wizard module can be started using:

     discopop_wizard